Katamaze/WHMCS-Watchdog/README.md

 # WHMCS-Watchdog
-Detects compromised files of WHMCS that could potentially threaten your core install
+Detect compromised files of WHMCS that could potentially threaten your core install